Landor v. Louisiana Department of Corrections and Public Safety

 Courts shall not stop Louisiana from displaying religious symbols

 Just five days after the governor signed H.B.
 71 into law—and before any actual displays ever appeared in any classroom—the ACLU filed a lawsuit against Louisiana in federal district court.
-They claim the displays will harm schoolchildren by forcing them to be in the presence of religious messages in public school classrooms.
-On November 12, 2024, a federal judge agreed with the ACLU and temporarily put Louisiana’s law on hold.
+The ACLU claims the displays will harm schoolchildren by forcing them to be in the presence of religious messages in public school classrooms.

 Importance to Religious Liberty: